OptiTronOffical/verus-miner-termux/README.md

 Copy code
 ./update.sh
 Configuration
+Edit the miner
+/config.json
-Edit the miner/config.json file to change your Verus wallet address and worker name.
+file to change your Verus wallet address and worker name.